 Astuti et al. (2015) identified that Debt to Equity Ratio has a positive and significant effect on the level of profitability, indicating that the company's financial structure contributes to profitable financial performance.
 Anggriani & Hasanah (2017) demonstrated that the Current Ratio significantly impacts the net profit margin, confirming that the level of liquidity can affect the company's profitability.
 Chalimi & Zainiyah (2022) found that Total Assets Turnover has a positive and significant effect on profitability, suggesting that efficiency in asset management can improve financial performance.
 Company age, as an indicator of the length of operation, also significantly affects profitability, following Dj (2016) study findings.
-This study provides insight into the fact that companies with a more extended operational history tend to achieve higher levels of profitability.
+This study provides insight that companies with a more extended operational history tend to achieve higher levels of profitability.
+However, the research results by Suyono & Gani (2018) imply different findings.
+According to this study, solvency does not significantly impact profitability, while liquidity and activity influence company profitability.